Seemee/algoxtools/README.md

 search( array )
 ```
 ### 2. Flat loop solver:
-NB This example is taken from the source code of algoxtools
+This example of an exact_cover function is taken from the source code of algoxtools
+Note that this function can be compiled while still being able to hop in and out to interpreter level with results
 ```
+import algoxtools as axt
+from numba import njit
 INDEX, META, SOLUTIONCOUNT, VALUE, SOLUTION = 0, -1, 0, -1, 1
+@njit
 def exact_cover( array ):
+    INDEX, VALUE = 0, -1
     ii = array[ INDEX, INDEX ]
     if ii[VALUE] == 0:
         # First time, Level up